airladon/FigureOne/docs/tutorials/12 - Slide Navigator Introduction/README.md

 [SlideNavigator](https://airladon.github.io/FigureOne/api/#slidenavigator) is essentially a Figure state manager.
 Each slide fully defines the state of a figure, and is independent of the current figure state.
 Therefore if you go to a specific slide, the Figure will always be set to the same state, no matter what it was beforehand.

-### Slide Lifecycle
+### Slide Progression

 [SlideNavigator](https://airladon.github.io/FigureOne/api/#slidenavigator) slides progress through several states as they go from one slide to another.

-A simplified lifecycle example for going from slide 3 to slide 4 is:
+A simplified slide progress example for going from slide 3 to slide 4 is:

 * `leaveState` (slide 3)
 * All elements in figure hidden